Postgres as a Service

 This tutorial describes quickly configuring a Failover Manager cluster in a test environment.
 Other sections in this guide provide key information that you should read and understand before configuring Failover Manager for a production deployment.

-• The example that follows creates a cluster named efm.
-You should start the configuration process on a master or standby node.
-Then, you can copy the configuration files to other nodes to save time.cd /etc/edb/efm-3.1
+• You should start the configuration process on a master or standby node.
+Then, copy the configuration files to other nodes to save time.cd /etc/edb/efm-3.4

 cp efm.properties.in efm.properties

 cp efm.nodes.in efm.nodes